rogerbeecham/rogerbeecham.github.io/_posts/2016-12-20-model-building-in-social-data-science.md

 <figure> <img alt="regression output" src="{{ site.url }}/img/posts/regression_output.png" id="regression_output" ><figcaption>Example regression output.
 Bands around regression line represent prediction intervals</figcaption></figure>

 I don't want to say too much about these.
-There are plenty of things to reconcile before progressing much further -- an alternative measure to replace _quietness_, what to do about certain obviously peculiar locations (Canary Wharf) and also whether we can actually use a more suitable geography (e.g. Workplace Zones).
+There are plenty of things to reconcile before progressing much further -- an alternative measure for route _agreeableness_, what to do about certain obviously peculiar locations (Canary Wharf) and also whether we can actually use a more suitable geography (e.g. Workplace Zones).
 However, this initial analysis suggests that our assumptions data do help to explain the observed geography of bikeshare jobs: as we add to the assumptions, model fit improves, the slope tends towards 1 and prediction intervals generally  narrow.
 It also suggests we can better explain the geography of men's bikeshare workplaces than we can women's given the explanatory variables available to us.
 Thus, the geography of women's bikeshare workplaces might be explained by confounders separate to those we've described (and modelled) to date.

 ### Isn't this (model building with repurposed data) all just secondary data analysis?